TandaHQ/work-samples/punctuality (frontend)/README.md

 The file `punctuality.rb` has instructions on how to get the server running.
 Note that we don't expect you to have used [Ruby](https://www.ruby-lang.org/en/) before today.
 For this task you'll just need to install it and run a simple program, not write any new code in it.

 If you get stuck getting the server running, try Googling the error message, but feel free to email us if you hit a roadblock.
-Troubleshooting your errors, and knowing when to ask for help, are equally useful skills.

 ## The challenge